Dodgers beat Pirates 2-1 on HRs by McKinney and Muncy

+LOS ANGELES (AP) — A couple of newcomers helped produce a fourth straight victory for the Los Angeles Dodgers.

-LOS ANGELES (AP) — Max Muncy hit a tiebreaking home run in the eighth inning, lifting the Los Angeles Dodgers to a 2-1 win over the Pittsburgh Pirates on Monday night for their fourth straight victory.
+Max Muncy hit a tiebreaking home run in the eighth inning and Billy McKinney went deep for the first time with Los Angeles in a 2-1 win over the Pittsburgh Pirates on Monday night.

-Billy McKinney’s solo shot — his first with the Dodgers — tied the game in the seventh.
+McKinney is filling in for injured All-Star Mookie Betts since being acquired July 21 from the Mets.
+His solo shot tied the game in the seventh, and he also had a big assist from right field in the third when his pinpoint throw cut down a runner at third base.

+“Billy really had a great night on both sides of the ball,” Dodgers manager Dave Roberts said.

+Andre Jackson made his major league debut in the second inning after being recalled earlier in the day.
+The 25-year-old right-hander allowed two hits in four innings, struck out five and walked four.
+He has split this season between Double-A Tulsa and Triple-A Oklahoma City, with a combined record of 5-2 and a 3.28 ERA.

+“It’s pretty unreal coming up to a team this stacked,” Jackson said.
+“It was everything I thought it was going to be.
+I didn’t have the nerves that I thought I was going to have, so I’m very grateful for that.”

-The Dodgers’ winning streak over the Pirates reached 14 games and they’ve won 11 in a row against them at home.
+The Dodgers’ winning streak over the Pirates reached a franchise-record 14 games and they’ve won 11 in a row against them at home.
 They are 21-2 versus Pittsburgh since 2017.

 Blake Treinen (3-5) got the win in relief.
 He struck out two in 1 1/3 innings.